Period cramp relief tips and tricks for pain

 -

 Headaches — You know that headache that just won’t go away?
-It could be your body prepping for your period.
+It could be your body prepping for your period as estrogen levels change.

 -